navdev271/Random-Word-Generator/README.md

 nltk.download('cmudict')
 ```

-Here are some explanations for the key parts of your script:
+Here are some explanations for the key parts of the script:

 1. **Corpus Reading**: The `read_corpus` function reads the Gutenberg corpus from NLTK.
 This corpus is a large body of English literature that the script uses to learn the patterns of English words.